moogacs/docs.buf.build/docs/reference/inputs.md

   - If the path is `/dev/null` on Linux or Mac, or `nul` for Windows, this is interpreted as the `bin` format.

-**If no format can be automatically derived, the `dir` format is assumed**, i.e. `buf` assumes the path is a path to a local directory.
+**If no format can be automatically derived, the `dir` format is assumed**, meaning that `buf` assumes that the path is a path to a local directory.

 The format of an Input can be explicitly set as described above.